mkeke/c64-basic-converter/readme.md

     - [ ] add included files to watch list
 - [ ] command line options
     - [ ] option: don't write to file
-    - [ ] option: create .prg file
 - [ ] optional config block on top of master file
     - [ ] config: set preferred steps between line numbers (1, 5, 10, ..)
-    - [ ] config: autostart emulator after build
+    - [ ] config: toggle autostart emulator
-    - [ ] config: start emulator in warp mode
+    - [ ] config: toggle warp mode

 No, there will be no validation of the actual BASIC code! :-D